metaDMG-dev/metaDMG-core/README.md

 - General parameters:
   - `--storage_dir`: Path where the generated output files and folders are stored.
 Default: `./data/`.
   - `--cores`: The maximum number of cores to use.
+Default is 1.
+  - `--config-file`: The name of the generated config file.
+Default: `config.yaml`.

 - Boolean flags (does not take any values, only the flag).
 Default is false.
   - `--bayesian`: Include a fully Bayesian model (probably better, but also _a lot_ slower, about a factor of 100).